-Joshua Stacher is assistant professor of political science at Kent State University and an editor of Middle East Report.
-He is author of Adaptable Autocrats: Regime Power in Egypt and Syria (Stanford, 2012) and will be a fellow at the Woodrow Wilson International Center for Scholars in 2012-2013.
+Joshua Stacher is associate professor of political science at Kent State University and an editor of Middle East Report.
+He is author of Adaptable Autocrats: Regime Power in Egypt and Syria (Stanford, 2012).

 Articles by this Author